riya107/mern-stack-notes-app/README.md

 # Getting Started with Create React App
 This is a complete app.

-which uses nodejs and express in backend.
+Which uses nodejs and express in backend.
 MongoDB is used as a Database.

 Features of the app: